kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 -----------------

 ### Q101
-A patient with a diagnosis of inflammatory bowel disease (IBD) may have the following extraintestinal manifestations, EXCEPT:
+A patient with a diagnosis of inflammatory bowel disease (IBD) may have the following _extraintestinal manifestations_, EXCEPT:

-	A	Episcleritis
+	A. Episcleritis
-	B	Sclerosing cholangitis
+	B. Sclerosing cholangitis
-	C	Ankylosing spondylitis
+	C. Ankylosing spondylitis
-	D	Erythema nodosum
+	D. Erythema nodosum
-	E	Sarcoidosis
+	E. Sarcoidosis
-#### Answer:
+#### Answer: E. Sarcoidosis - ?

 ### Q102
 Colonic diverticular disease:

-	A	Can present with a colo-vesical fistula
+	A. Can present with a colo-vesical fistula
-	B	Does not present with colonic obstruction
+	B. Does not present with colonic obstruction - F
-	C	Is an inherited condition
+	C. Is an inherited condition - F
-	D	Is a premalignant condition
+	D. Is a premalignant condition - T
-	E	Is not a feature of ageing
+	E. Is not a feature of ageing - F
-#### Answer:
+#### Answer: D. Is a premalignant condition - ?

 ### Q103
-Which of the following stoma complications makes closure technically easier?
+Which of the following _stoma complications_ makes closure technically easier?

-	A	Parastomal hernia
+	A. Parastomal hernia - F
-	B	Prolapse
+	B. Prolapse - F
-	C	Stenosis
+	C. Stenosis
-	D	Retraction
+	D. Retraction - F
-	E	Ischaemia
+	E. Ischaemia - F
-#### Answer:
+#### Answer: C. Stenosis - ?

 ### Q104
-Which of the following statements regarding immunosuppressive drugs used in renal transplantation is CORRECT?
+Which of the following statements regarding _immunosuppressive drugs_ used in _renal transplantation_ is CORRECT?

-	A	Azathioprine is more effective than mycophenolate in preventing acute rejection B	Tacrolimus works by directly inhibiting nucleic acid synthesis C	Mycophenolate works by inhibiting enzymes in the pathway for purine synthesis D	Sirolimus has greater nephrotoxicity than ciclosporin E	Basiliximab is not commonly used as an induction agent in renal transplants
+	A. Azathioprine is more effective than mycophenolate in preventing acute rejection
+	B. Tacrolimus works by directly inhibiting nucleic acid synthesis
+	C. Mycophenolate works by inhibiting enzymes in the pathway for purine synthesis
+	D. Sirolimus has greater nephrotoxicity than ciclosporin
+	E. Basiliximab is not commonly used as an induction agent in renal transplants
-#### Answer:
+#### Answer: D. Sirolimus has greater nephrotoxicity than ciclosporin - ?

 ### Q105
-Bowel obstruction can be caused by all of the following, EXCEPT:
+_Bowel obstruction_ can be caused by all of the following, EXCEPT:

-	A	Volvulus
+	A. Volvulus - T
-	B	Hiatus hernia
+	B. Hiatus hernia - F (GORD)
-	C	Adhesions from previous surgery
+	C. Adhesions from previous surgery - T
-	D	Intussusception
+	D. Intussusception - T
-	E	Polyp
+	E. Polyp - T
-#### Answer:
+#### Answer: B. Hiatus hernia - ?

 ### Q106
-The commonest infection to affect the asplenic patient following splenectomy is:
+The commonest infection to affect the _asplenic patient_ following splenectomy is:

-	A	Streptococcus pneumoniae
+	A. Streptococcus pneumoniae - F
-	B	Neisseria meningitidis
+	B. Neisseria meningitidis - F
-	C	Escherichia coli
+	C. Escherichia coli - F
-	D	Haemophilus influenzae
+	D. Haemophilus influenzae
-	E	Staphylococcus aureus
+	E. Staphylococcus aureus
-#### Answer:
+#### Answer: D. Haemophilus influenzae - ?

 ### Q107
-All of the following statements regarding the management of trauma in pregnant women are true, EXCEPT:
+All of the following statements regarding the _management of trauma in pregnant women_ are true, EXCEPT:

-	A	A qualified surgeon and obstetrician should always be consulted early in the evaluation of the pregnant patient B	Small-bowel injury in commoner in upper abdominal penetrating wounds than lower penetrating injuries in late pregnancy C	Pregnant women show earlier signs of hypovolaemia during haemorrhage D	Unless contraindicated, pregnant women should be placed in the left-lateral position during assessment and management as early as possible
+	A. A qualified surgeon and obstetrician should always be consulted early in the evaluation of the pregnant patient - T
+	B. Small-bowel injury is commoner in upper abdominal penetrating wounds than lower penetrating injuries in late pregnancy - T
+	C. Pregnant women show earlier signs of hypovolaemia during haemorrhage - T
+	D. Unless contraindicated, pregnant women should be placed in the left-lateral position during assessment and management as early as possible - T
+	E. All Rh-negative pregnant patients should be considered for Rh immunoglobulin therapy in penetrating abdominal injuries
-	E	All Rh-negative pregnant patients should be considered for Rh immunoglobulin therapy in penetrating abdominal injuries
+#### Answer: E. All Rh-negative pregnant patients should be considered for Rh immunoglobulin therapy in penetrating abdominal injuries - ?
-#### Answer:

-### Q108
+### Q108 - LEARN
 Which of the following is NOT part of the Glasgow Scale used to assess the severity of pancreatitis on initial assessment?

 	A	White cell count >15×109/l